nielsend/SRD129_Bbronchiseptica/README.md

 # SRD129_Bordetella_bronchiseptica

-**WORK IN PROGRESS!!
-(9June2021)**
+**Last updated 15Jan2022**

 This is the repository for scripts and data files pertaining to the research paper "Shifts in the swine nasal microbiota following Bordetella bronchiseptica challenge in a longitudinal study."

-Fastq files are located in Bioproject PRJNA...
+Fastq files are located in Bioproject PRJNA525911.

-R version 3.6.3 (2020-02-29) and accompanying packages were used to run the scripts for this research.
+R version 4.0.2 (2020-06-22) and accompanying packages were used to run the scripts for this research.

-See SRD129_BB_Rscripts.Rmd for collation of R scripts used for SRD129_Bordetella_bronchiseptica swine nasal microbiota analysis.

 ### **Nomenclature**
 BB = *Bordetella bronchiseptica*